OpenDDS/opendds-smart-lock/README.md

 ## Typical Use for Android

-1. Build the cross-compiler and dependencies
+1. Build the cross-compiler and dependencies for the target architecture.
+For example, for arm64:

-        smart-lock android build-toolchain [git tag or branch] // optional parameter - defaults to master branch
+        smart-lock android build-toolchain-arm64 [git tag or branch] // optional parameter - defaults to master branch

+   Or use an existing image from GitHub

+        smart-lock android get-github-image-arm64

 2. Compile the SmartLock Demo application